stevent-team/epoxy/README.md

 }
 ```

-Alternatively, you could also write your routes file in CommonJS so it doesn't require building; the `epoxy serve` command only build if the flag `--build` is specified.
+Alternatively, you could also write your routes file in CommonJS so it doesn't require building; the `epoxy` command only builds if the flag `--build` is specified.

 ## API